 Frau has taught at Boston College, Rice University, and Harvard University, where she received excellence in teaching awards.
 She has published articles on Pirandello, Vincenzo Cerami, Mantea, Jolanda, Mara Antelling, Italian fascism, motherhood in literature and Licinio Cappelli.
 With Cristina Gragnani (Temple University) she is the author of the critical edition of Luigi Pirandello's Taccuino di Harvard (Mondadori, Milano 2002).
 In 2007, she published an introduced and annotated edition of Mantea’s Espatriata: da Torino a Honolulu (Salerno Editrice).
 Her new book--co-written with Cristina Gragnani--is Sottoboschi letterari.
 Sei case studies fra Otto e Novecento: Mara Antelling, Emma Boghen Conigliani, Evelyn, Anna Franchi, Jolanda, Flavia Steno (Firenze University Press, Florence, 2011).

 Frau is the former president of the Women's Studies Caucus of the American Association for Italian Studies.
-She is the current chair of the Department of Classics and Italian.

 Photo: Piazza Salvatore Satta, Nuoro, Italy, 'Sculpture by Costantino Nivola'